-12.6 Section 189 of the Planning Act 2008 amends Sections 107 and 108 of Town and Country Planning Act 1990, which provide for compensation where a development order or local development order is withdrawn.
+12.7 Section 189 of the Planning Act 2008 amends Sections 107 and 108 of Town and Country Planning Act 1990, which provide for compensation where a development order or local development order is withdrawn.
 In summary, where planning permission granted by a LDO is withdrawn, there will be no entitlement to compensation where notice of the withdrawal is published not less than 12 months or more than the prescribed period (24 months) before the withdrawal takes effect.

-12.7 If development is started before the notice is published, compensation will be available unless the order in question contains provision permitting the completion of development.
+12.8 If development is started before the notice is published, compensation will be available unless the order in question contains provision permitting the completion of development.
 The reform may therefore offer LPAs reassurance, through providing additional flexibility when considering the revision or withdrawal of LDO permissions, although the Welsh Government considers that an LPA would only rarely need to do this where the merits and effect of an LDO have been properly considered during its preparation.

-12.8 Residential amenity is an important consideration because there are already people residing within the LDO area.
+12.9 Residential amenity is an important consideration because there are already people residing within the LDO area.
 There are separate legislative frameworks that seek to can control various threats to residential amenity, including noise and odour.

-12.9 In relation to parking, the Town Centre is well served by public transport and pedestrian networks; therefore, it is considered unlikely that the LDO will substantially increase demand for off- and on-street parking.
+12.10 In relation to parking, the Town Centre is well served by public transport and pedestrian networks; therefore, it is considered unlikely that the LDO will substantially increase demand for off- and on-street parking.
 Occupants of new dwellings will not be entitled to parking permits.

-12.10 The LDO does not allow developers to display advertisements on, or make external alterations to, any building in the town centre.
+12.11 The LDO does not allow developers to display advertisements on, or make external alterations to, any building in the town centre.
 In order to ensure the continuing protection of the built heritage, development which would affect a listed building is also excluded from the scope of LDOs.
 In view of this, it is felt that the LDO will preserve the special character and appearance of listed buildings and the Conservation Area.

-12.11 In relation to flooding, the LDO area is heavily impacted by the C2 flood zone, with several buildings already located within the C2 flood zone (Lliedi).
-Technical Advice Note (TAN15): Development and Flood Risk (July 2004) confirms that Highly Vulnerable Development (HVD) should not be considered in zone C2.
+12.12 In relation to flooding, the LDO area is not impacted upon by C1 or C2 flood zones, consequently there are no impacts in relation to Highly Vulnerable Developments (HVD).

 HVD includes all residential premises (use classes C1 and C3), public buildings (often use class D1) and, in some cases, leisure-related businesses (use class D2).